 The capstone senior design laboratory sequence integrates the many skills acquired in preparatory courses so that students can design, implement, test, and demonstrate a significant project.
-Two midshipmen per year are awarded the Steinmetz Prize for innovative work in the electrical engineering design laboratory course sequences.
+The Steinmetz Prize is awarded each year for innovative work in the electrical engineering design laboratory course sequences.
 The Captain Boyd R. Alexander Prize in Electrical Engineering is presented during Commissioning Week to the outstanding graduate in the major.

 Considerations for those who might be interested in this major

 Electrical engineering is a technically demanding and highly rewarding major.
 It involves a significant amount of time solving problem sets, doing programming and performing laboratory work.
-It is a good major for someone who enjoys solving challenging yet important problems, who did well in science and math courses in high school, and who is interested in technology.
+It is a good major for someone who enjoys solving challenging yet important problems, who did well in science and math during the fall semester plebe year, and who is interested in technology.
 It is a rich, rewarding discipline that opens up a world of opportunity.